jambalong/pangu-terminal/README.md

 <% end %>
 ```

 This updates the edited item immediately, then recomputes synthesis for the entire family (e.g., all Cadence materials) so synthesis opportunities reflect the new inventory state.
-All without a page reload—fast, Rails-native reactivity.
+All without a page reload.

 ---